mc0110/inetbox2mqtt/README.md

 - **Input credentials over web-frontend**
 - **Test mqtt-connectivity and lin-interface in web-frontend**
 - **OTA-updating support with releasing**
-- **Support of different hw constellations via pin configuration tables**
+- **new: Support of different hw constellations via pin configuration tables**
-- **Tested with both ports (ESP32 / RP2 pico w 2040)**
+- **Tested in different hw constellations (with ESP32 or RP2 pico w 2040)**
 - **Include add-on: Optional Truma DuoControl over GPIO-connections**
 - **Include add-on: Optional MPU6050 Sensor for spiritlevel-feature**

 ## Motivation and background
-The possibilities opened up by controlling the RV heating via an mqtt-broker are manifold.
+The possibilities opened up by controlling the RV heating or the air condition via an mqtt-broker are manifold.
 The limits set by a simple SMS technology from the manufacturer are falling.
 It is very important to me to show here an ***out of the box*** solution that opens up these possibilities to everyone simply and easily - without special electrical and without programming knowledge.
 If you don't have the confidence to assemble the few components yourself, you can also ask me for ready-made modules.

-The current version opens up a very flexible debugging and also the possibility to write log-files to specify problems and solve them as quickly as possible.
+Flexible debugging and the possibility to write log-files to solve problems is implemented.

+The current version opens flexibility to use different hardware cofigurations.

 If you like this software and even use it, then I deserve a beer.
 Thanks for that in advance.
 You will find the Sponsorship button on the right-hand side for this purpose.